Vagrantini/hexo-theme-vagrant/README.en.md

 # Miscellaneous
 show_category_count: true ## If you want to show the count of categories in the sidebar widget please set the value to true.
 widgets_on_small_screens: true ## Set to true to enable widgets on small screens.
-busuanzi: true ## If you want to use Busuanzi page views please set the value to true.

 # About page
 about: